shanec-/nullfactory.net/Snow/_posts/2016-04-17-checklist-enabling-quick-create-subgrid.md

 ---
 layout: post
-title: Checklist for Enabling Quick Create from Subgrid
+title: Checklist for Enabling Quick Create from Sub-grid
 category: Dynamics CRM, Dynamics CRM Online
 ---
 There have been a few instances where I've wanted to launch a quick create a record directly from a sub-grid add-button.
 That is, without having an extra step of bringing down the lookup view and then clicking the `+ New` button.